 - 1. Remove the replacement memory module from its packaging. - 2.
 Replace the memory module(s) by lining up the notch on the module with the notch on the slot.

-3. Press firmly on the memory module until it clicks into place.
+Press firmly on the memory module until it clicks into place.
 Use your thumb and index finger to push the module into the slot.

-- Use a Phillips #2 screwdriver - Flat-blade screwdriver
+- Phillips #2 screwdriver, preferably with a magnetized tip - Flat-blade screwdriver - · Screw tray or equivalent to hold the screws